 What are the eligibility factors for Canadian government funding?

-In order to be eligible for any Canadian government funding, businesses need to be incorporated for at least two years and have at least one person on payroll, although each program has their own eligibility requirements.
+In order to be eligible for any Canadian government funding, businesses need to be incorporated for at least three years and have at least five people on payroll, although each program has their own eligibility requirements.
 This is to establish the financial stability of the organization.
-Generally speaking, most Canadian government grant programs are positioned to support small and medium enterprises (SMEs) and small businesses.
+Generally speaking, most Canadian government grant programs are positioned to support incorporated small and medium enterprises (SMEs) and large corporations.

 Do I need to have more than 100 employees to apply?

 No. There are many programs that support from 1 to 50 employees.
-In fact, some small business grants and loans require fewer than 50 employees.
 Canadian government grants and loans are tailored to support small businesses and each have their own eligibility criteria.

 Are Canadian small business grants only applicable for incorporated companies?

-No, there are multiple Canadian small business funding programs available for unincorporated businesses, although this funding is limited.
-Some funding is offered to both not-for-profit and for-profit companies.
-Review each program’s eligibility factors in our Canadian Government Funding section.
-If you are still unsure about whether or not your Canadian small business qualifies for grants and loans, contact us to learn more.
+No, there are Canadian small business funding programs available for unincorporated businesses, although this funding is limited.
+If you are unsure about whether or not your Canadian small business qualifies for grants and loans, contact us to learn more.